ydkmlt84/Maintainerr_docs/docs/Rules.md

 #### TV media type

-With the 'Media type' parameter you're able to specify the type of media that should be used for a TV library.
+With the *Media type* parameter you're able to specify the type of media that should be used for a TV library.
 This allows to run rules on either a selection of shows, seasons or episodes.

 For instance, this makes it possible to create rule groups that select & delete old/watched seasons of a tv show, without removing the newer seasons.

-!!! info
+??? info
     - Because you can't mix media types on a Plex collection, Maintainerr also doesn't allow the use of multiple types on a rule group / collection.

     - Executing rules on episodes takes a lot longer than shows & seasons because Maintainerr has to sift through more data.